 • Affordable study abroad option available to all engineering majors (over 30 core major required courses articulated across all Clark School majors, and over 50 approved technical electives across majors)

-• On-site support provided by the Clark in Madrid Local Coordinator
+• On-site support provided by the Clark in Madrid Local Team

 • Pre-departure orientation, in-country orientation, on-site academic advising support, and emergency services